desktop/desktop/docs/process/testing.md

     - [ ] Commits with `Co-Authored-By: Name <username@github.com>`in the decription field reveal avatar of user
     - [ ] Hovering over an avatar reveals all tagged users
     - [ ] Hovering over the "people" text reveals all names/emails of tagged users
-  - [ ] Undoing a commit re-enables the tags
+  - [ ] Undoing a commit re-enables the valid tags
-  - [ ] Reverting a commit does not re-enable the tags
+  - [ ] Reverting a commit does not re-enable any tags

 ### Branches list
   - [ ] Current branch always shows if repository present